 Lately, we have had more and more clients asking about stained concrete flooring.
+Stained concrete is a very “in style” option, and can really change up the look and feel of your office.
+Before you say yes to the concrete, there are a few things to consider.
 Here is a list of pros and cons regarding stained concrete, so that you could determine if this is the right kind of flooring for your space.

 - If the existing concrete is properly prepped before staining, this type of flooring can require very little daily maintenance such as sweeping and light wet mopping to keep clean.